gatsbyjs/rfcs/README.md

 Some changes do not require an RFC:

-  - Rephrasing, reorganizing or refactoring addition or removal of warnings
+  - Rephrasing, reorganizing or refactoring addition or removal of warnings.
-  - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
+  - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support).
   - Additions only likely to be _noticed by_ other implementors-of-Gatsby, invisible to users-of-Gatsby.